alttch/bma-info/eva4/svc/eva-ffi.rst

 EAPI
 ====

-The launcher itself provides no :doc:`EAPI <../eapi>` methods except the standard ones (“test”, “info” and “stop”).
+The launcher itself provides no :doc:`../eapi` methods except the standard ones (“test”, “info” and “stop”).
 All other methods are proxied to the loaded service library.